MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/reference/GetArchitecture.md

+---
+title: The GetArchitecture function
+description: Learn about the GetArchitecture function. ms.date: 04/18/2022
+---

 # GetArchitecture function

 Queries for the current Architecture/ISA the virtual processor was running at the time the saved state file was generated.